hacss/hacss.github.io/src/faq.md

 This is the same, in essence, as inline styles.
 The goal here is to make inline styles more powerful.

-## Classes usually help me to avoid repeating the same styles over and over again.
-Aren't inline styles a step backward?
+## Shouldn't I use classes instead of inline styles to avoid repeating myself?
 If your project uses HTML templating or has some notion of components outside of CSS, then you can likely use these existing tools to avoid repeating styles.
+In fact, removing an unnecessary layer of CSS abstraction may reduce the size of your codebase.

 ## If I don't need advanced styling capabilities, should I still use Hacss?
 The primary use case for Hacss is to recover style sheet functionality within